Description

 MaxDuration:

-• The maximum days below previous high over 5 years of BUG Permanent Portfolio Strategy is 545 days, which is lower, thus better compared to the benchmark AGG (1120 days) in the same period.
+• The maximum days below previous high over 5 years of BUG Permanent Portfolio Strategy is 545 days, which is smaller, thus better compared to the benchmark AGG (1142 days) in the same period.

-• Compared with AGG (750 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 518 days is lower, thus better.
+• During the last 3 years, the maximum time in days below previous high water mark is 466 days, which is lower, thus better than the value of 746 days from the benchmark.

 AveDuration: